 How many Americans actually floss?

-The American Dental Association (ADA) reported that a mere 40 percent of Americans floss once per day, and 20 percent don’t floss at all.
+According to a American Dental Association (ADA) study, it was reported that as few as 10 percent of Americans floss daily and women tend to floss more often than men.
 Interestingly enough, the survey showed correlation between flossing and good oral health.